-Figure 7 shows an equivalent circuit of the analog input structure of the AD7476/AD7477/AD7478.
+Figure 13 shows an equivalent circuit of the analog input structure of the AD7476/AD7477/AD7478.
 The two diodes D1 and D2 provide ESD protection for the analog inputs.
-Care must be taken to ensure that the analog input signal never exceeds the supply rails by more than 300 mV.
+Care must be taken to ensure that the analog input signal never exceeds the supply rails by more than 200 mV.
 This will cause these diodes to become forward-biased and start conducting current into the substrate.
-These diodes can conduct a maximum of 10 mA without causing irreversible damage to the part.
-The capacitor C1 in Figure 7 is typically about 4 pF and can primarily be attributed to pin capacitance.
+20 mA is the maximum current these diodes can conduct without causing irreversible damage to the part.
+The capacitor C1 in Figure 13 is typically about 4 pF and can primarily be attributed to pin capacitance.
 The resistor R1 is a lumped component made up of the on resistance of a switch.
-This resistor is typically about 100 $\Omega$ .
+This resistor is typically about 100 Ω .
 The capacitor C2 is the ADC sampling capacitor and typically has a capacitance of 30 pF.
-For ac applications, removing high frequency components from the analog input signal is recommended by use of a band-pass filter on the relevant analog input pin.
+For ac applications, removing high-frequency components from the analog input signal is recommended by use of a bandpass filter on the relevant analog input pin.
 In applications where harmonic distortion and signal-to-noise ratio are critical, the analog input should be driven from a low impedance source.
 Large source impedances will significantly affect the ac performance of the ADC.
 This may necessitate the use of an input buffer amplifier.
 The choice of the op amp will be a function of the particular application.

-Figure 7.
+Figure 13.
 Equivalent Analog Input Circuit

 When no amplifier is used to drive the analog input, the source impedance should be limited to low values.
 The maximum source impedance will depend on the amount of total harmonic distortion (THD) that can be tolerated.
 The THD will increase as the source impedance increases and performance will degrade.
-Figure 8 shows a graph of the total harmonic distortion versus source impedance for different analog input frequencies when using a supply voltage of 2.7 V and sampling at a rate of 605 kSPS.
-Figures 9 and 10 each show a graph of the total harmonic distortion versus analog input signal frequency for various supply voltages while sampling at 993 kSPS with an SCLK frequency of 20 MHz and 605 kSPS with an SCLK frequency of 12 MHz, respectively.
+Figure 14 shows a graph of the total harmonic distortion versus source impedance for different analog input frequencies when using a supply voltage of 2.7 V and sampling at a rate of 605 kSPS.
+Figures 15 and 16 each show a graph of the total harmonic distortion versus analog input signal frequency for various supply voltages while sampling at 993 kSPS with an SCLK frequency of 20 MHz and 605 kSPS with a SCLK frequency of 12 MHz respectively.

-Figure 8.
-THD vs. Source Impedance for Various Analog Input Frequencies
+Figure 14.
+THD vs. Analog Input Frequency for Various Source Impedance

-Figure 9.
-THD vs. Analog Input Frequency, $f_S = 993 \text{ kSPS}$
+Figure 15.
+THD vs. Analog Input Frequency, f_s = 993 kSPS

-Figure 10.
-THD vs. Analog Input Frequency, $f_S = 605 \text{ kSPS}$ restricted by the $V{DD}$ + 0.3 V limit as on the analog inputs.
-For example, if the AD7476/AD7477/AD7478 were operated with a $V{DD}$ of 3 V, then 5 V logic levels could be used on the digital inputs.
-However, it is important to note that the data output on SDATA will still have 3 V logic levels when $V{DD}$ = 3 V. Another advantage of SCLK and $\overline{CS}$ not being restricted by the $V{DD}$ + 0.3 V limit is the fact that power supply sequencing issues are avoided.
-If $\overline{CS}$ or SCLK is applied before $V{DD}$ , there is no risk of latch-up as there would be on the analog inputs if a signal greater than 0.3 V was applied prior to $V{DD}$ .
+Figure 16.
+THD vs. Analog Input Frequency, $f_s = 605 \text{ kSPS}$ not restricted by the V{DD} + 0.3 V limit as on the analog inputs.
+For example, if the AD7476/AD7477/AD7478 were operated with a V{DD} of 3 V, then 5 V logic levels could be used on the digital inputs.
+However, it is important to note that the data output on SDATA will still have 3 V logic levels when V{DD} = 3 V. Another advantage of SCLK and \overline{CS} not being restricted by the V{DD} + 0.3 V limit is the fact that power supply sequencing issues are avoided.
+If \overline{CS} or SCLK are applied before V{DD} then there is no risk of latch-up as there would be on the analog inputs if a signal greater than 0.3 V was applied prior to V{DD} .